Artem-Shapovalov/sea/docs/design.md

 ## Unit testing

-Unit tests for the sea are just source code files located at the 'tests' folders or just have prefix 'test.'.
+Unit tests for the sea are just source code files that have name prefix `test.`.
 Each unit test should have the main function and return 0 if success and any other value when the test failed.

 Unit testing have it's own preprocessor that may copy in-place part of the any source.
 After preprocessing is done, the new test file is generated and it should be compiled.
 User selects with the special comment the source code file and the name of the object inside it to copy and paste inside the test's source.